ScreenFlow

 Many of these editing options add tiles to the timeline, which allows them to be rearranged and changed easily.
 The ScreenFlow timeline works in layers, so the topmost items cover those beneath them.
 This can lead to obscured content if you’re not careful but is generally effective for creating multiple effects at once.

 In the image, you can see the background audio track as the topmost layer, which does not block any content because it is not a visual component.
-Beneath this are several annotations I created in my sample video (blue for text, orange for an animation).
+Beneath this are several annotations I created in my sample video (blue for text, orange for animation).
 The various video clips are also scattered amongst the layers, overlapping each other as needed.

 You can move items between layers with ease, or through the timeline by dragging a block to where you want it.
 This timeline also has a snapping function that allows blocks to line up right next to each other, preventing accidental gaps in the footage.